Revelation chapter 13: the rise of a new caliphate

 The preaching of the two witnesses during the same three and a half years is therefore not in a spiritual vacuum.
 The witnesses have power as great as that given to Moses and Elijah, including Elijah’s power to call down fire from heaven (I Ki 18:38, II Ki 1).
 But their counterparts have similar power, just as the sorcerers of Egypt were able to duplicate the plagues that Moses called down (e.g. Ex 7:11).
 As always, people must choose, and many will be deceived by their signs.
 Then comes a flagrant contravention of the second commandment.
 Just as Nebuchadrezzar required ‘all peoples, nations and languages’ to bow down and worship a golden image, on pain of death, so now does this latter-day potentate.
 The image is even endowed with breath, in contrast to the lifeless blocks of metal, wood and stone that men are accustomed to worship (Rev 9:20, Hab 2:19).
 Satan’s activity is truly supernatural.
 He wants all people to worship him, and they do that, ultimately, by abasing themselves before a visible image.
 Most Jews, one may suppose, will not bow down, even though death is the consequence.
 Even some Muslims will not, for their religion also forbids idol worship.

 In 167 BC Antiochus caused desolation in Jerusalem by erecting an altar and/or image of Zeus in the Temple.
-The image erected for the beast, presumably on the Temple Mount, is the equivalent abomination at the time of the end.
+The Romans never erected an ‘abomination of desolation’ in the topos agios, ‘holy area’ (Matt 24:15), and the term is distinct from the word used to designate the temple on the site, to hieron (Acts 21:28).
+The image erected for the beast, presumably on this same site, the Temple Mount, is the abomination equivalent to Antiochus’s at the time of the end.
 It is a sign of impending tribulation: “But when you see the abomination of desolation standing where it ought not to be, then let those who are in Judea flee to the mountains. … For then there will be great tribulation, such as has not been since the beginning of the world.”
 (Matt 24:15, 21) The abomination comes, therefore, near the end of the 1260 days, which end with the killing of the two witnesses in Jerusalem and the 144,000 witnesses in the rest of the world.
 When John next looks, the 144,000 are on Mount Zion in heaven, redeemed from mankind as first-fruits of the harvest about to come.

 His words are more precious than gold.
 If parents do not pass the truth of a living faith to their children, their children will fall away.